Combining Spot and Futures Markets: A Hybrid Market Approach to Dynamic Spectrum Access: System Model

 Here, the ``neighbors'' of $\boldsymbol{n}$ refer to spot market users connecting to at least one contract user in the set $\boldsymbol{n} $.
 It is easy to see that $\Vs_{\boldsymbol{n}_1 } \subseteq \Vs_{\boldsymbol{n}_2 }\subseteq \Vs$ for any $ \boldsymbol{n}_2 \subseteq \boldsymbol{n}_1 \subseteq \N$, since a neighbor of $\boldsymbol{n}_2$ must be a neighbor of $\boldsymbol{n}_1$ if $\boldsymbol{n}_2 \subseteq \boldsymbol{n}_1$.
 In Fig.~\ref{system-illu}, we have $\Vc = \{1,2,3,4\}$, $\Vs = \{\mbox{5,6,7,8}\}$, and examples of side markets include $\Vs_{\{1\}} = $ $ \{\mbox{6,7,8}\}$ and $\Vs_{\{1,2,3\}} = \{\mbox{7,8}\}$.
 Obviously, $\Vs_{\{1,2,3\}} \subseteq \Vs_{\{1\}} \subseteq \Vs$.}

-We further introduce some basic concepts in graph theory, which will be frequently used in our later discussions.
-The details can be referred to a standard textbook of graph theory, e.g., \cite{graph2001}.
-An \textbf{independent set} of a graph is a subset of its vertices, such that \textit{none} of two vertices in the subset are connected by an edge.
-On the contrary, a \textbf{clique} of a graph is a subset of its vertices, such that \textit{every} two vertices in the subset are connected by an edge.
-A \textbf{maximum weight independent set} (MWIS) of a vertex-weighted graph, in which each vertex is associated with a number (weight), is the independent set with the maximum total weight.
-Let $\IS(\G )$ and $\CQ(\G )$ denote the sets of all independent sets and all cliques of a graph $\G $, respectively.

-\yyy{Based on the above concepts, the spatial interference constraint can be defined as follows. \begin{definition}[\textbf{Spatial Interference Constraint -- SIC}] Any two SUs in a clique of $\G $ cannot use the same spectrum simultaneously; on the other hand, all SUs in an independent set of $\G $ can use the same spectrum simultaneously. \end{definition}}
+\revth{Let $\IS(\G )$ and $\CQ(\G )$ denote the sets of all independent sets and all cliques of a graph $\G $, respectively.}\footnote{The detailed definitions for independent set and clique can be referred to a standard textbook, e.g., \cite{graph2001}.} \yyy{Then, the spatial interference constraint can be defined as follows. \begin{definition}[{Spatial Interference Constraint -- SIC}] Any two SUs in a clique of $\G $ cannot use the same spectrum simultaneously; on the other hand, all SUs in an independent set of $\G $ can use the same spectrum simultaneously. \end{definition}}

 Finally, we list the key assumption on the network topology or graph $\G $ below.

 \begin{assumption} We assume that the network topology $\G $ is exogenously given, and remains unchanged during the whole period of interest. \end{assumption}